connectomicslab/connectomemapper3/docs/installation.rst

   $ source activate py27cmp

+  or

+  $ conda activate py27cmp

 * Install the Connectome Mapper BIDS App Manager from the Bash Shell using following commands::

 	(py27cmp)$ cd connectomemapper3/
 	(py27cmp)$ python setup_gui.py install

+* You are ready to use the Connectome Mapper 3 BIDS App Manager

 Help/Questions
 --------------